paolodalberto/QC/Notes/README.md

 next.
 The advantage is that the "reading" by the kernel/gate computation is always contiguous and the same ideal for HW.

 FPGA can store all operations internally and the only thing is to traverse the state properly having a HBM should be quite appropriate.
 With the proper ideas fusion of layer could actually reduce the passes from and to the HBM.

+## commentary above

+The permutation P above is a power of two bit shuffle.
+For a FPGA the granularity of the shuffle is immaterial but the network to create the shuffle can be tricky.
+The permutation P shows an interesting access pattern that any implementation should be aware when there are caches (GPU and CPU)

+In case of caches, They all have long lines and thus there is spatial locality ..
+We would not use the Permutation itself but in HBM we would use to read as much as we need and as many pages we can.
+When we are in the hierarchical part of the caches the access pattern is a power of two and associativity is limited.
+There will be patterns where data will be evicted before their reuse because they are associated with the same "slot".
+In such a computation, a memory hierarchy is actually harmful.